pschool-in/curriculum/content/grammar/adverb/adverb-passages.md

 2. She lives *in front of* the furniture shop.
 3. The Sun rises in the *east*.
 4. There were many dogs *around* us.

+(adverb-5)

+# Adverb of Frequency

+Adverb of frequency tells us;

+1. how many times an action has occurred in the past.
+2. how many times does it occur in the present.
+3. how many times will it occur in the future.

+Examples are sometimes, usually, always, generally, seldom, rarely, often, ever, weekly, monthly, etc.

+1. Rashi _never_ plays cricket.
+2. Amir visits his grandparents _weekly_.
+3. She _sometimes_ teaches younger kids.
+4. We should brush our teeth _twice_.